M4THEWS2/ConfBot/README.md

 - *"role"*: Your role ID.
 - *"member"*: Member which will get the role.
 - *"method"*: It can be `add/remove`.
-- *"callback"*: Function that will be runned if the function ends with success.
+- *"callback"*: Function that will be ran if the function ends with success.